emilyvertosick/Statistics-Course/docs/04-week4.md

 - 11 of the women finished the race in under four hours ("Exposed +" row, "Outcome +" column), 21 did not ("Exposed +" row, "Outcome -" column).
 - 36 of the men finished the race in under four hours ("Exposed -" row, "Outcome +" column), 30 did not ("Exposed -" row, "Outcome -" column)
 - 34.4% of the women ("Exposed +" column, "Inc risk \*" row) and 54.5% of the men ("Exposed -" column, "Inc risk \*" row) finished in under four hours.
 - 20% more men finished the race in under four hours ("Attrib risk \*" under "Point estimates and 95% CIs").
-This is the difference in rates of sub-four hour marathon in men and women.
+This is the absolute difference in rates of sub-four hour marathon in men and women.
 - After the estimate of the difference in rates is shown the 95% confidence interval around this difference: from 41% more to 0.20% less.
 - The chance that a woman finishes the race in under four hours is 0.63 of that for a man ("Inc risk ratio" under "Point estimates and 95% CIs").
 The 95% CI is 0.37 to 1.07 (i.e about one third as likely to 7% more likely).
-- The odds ratio is reported in the second row under "Point estimates and 95% CIs."
+- The odds ratio is reported in the second row under "Point estimates and 95% CIs" and indicates the relative difference in rates.

+Be aware that when interpreting a relative difference in risks, it is useful to know the absolute risk as well.
+A study may report that a drug reduces the risk of heart attack by 50%, but whether you choose to use the drug would depend on whether risk was reduced from 20% to 10% (a 50% relative difference and a 10% absolute difference) or whether risk was reduced from 2% to 1% (still a 50% relative difference but only a 1% absolute difference).

 Here is another one to look through: